blackberry/BES10-WebWorks/ECL/README.md

 There is a blog @ http://devblog.blackberry.com that goes into this migration path in greater detail.

+## Server Component

+The server/index.htm is a small test application that can be used to send requests to the enterprise server to push an emergency contact list to a device/phone.
+This is a standalone HTML file and can run directly from the BlackBerry filesystem, on a simple webserver (like Apache or Nginx), or packaged and deployed as a hybrid app itself on BlackBerry platforms.
+It handles the Excel to JSON conversion.
+It also now supports compression.
+Go ahead and try compressing your data and choosing different compression values.
+The client app handles both compressed or uncompressed data automatically.

+## Known Issues

+The context view can be difficult to expand in HTML5 apps.
+It seems the user must long press menu for 2 seconds before swiping to the left.

+##  File Structure
+build.xml - ant build script
+config.xml - WebWorks project file.
+Contains application parameters andpermissions. index.html - Top level application file that initializes WebWorks and loadsthe 1st screen (contactlist.htm). contactlist.htm - Skeleton markup of Emergency Contact List view phonelist.htm - Skeleton markup of contact phone list view details.htm - Skeleton markup of details view bbui-min.js, bbui-min.css -  bbUI VERSION: 0.9.6.1 index.js - Top level Javascript file that defines app namespace. contactlist.js - Creates and manages the Emergency Contact List view. phonelist.js - Creates and manages the phone list view. details.js - Creates and manages the details view. eclmodel.js - Holds and saves the contact list. pushhandlers.js - Handles the push messages. utils.js - Utility functions.
+img - Contains the application icon and icons used in the application.

 ## How to Build

 Please make sure you've set up your WebWorks setup to have the BB10 bbui Extension